andrewango/henhacks/README.md

 - For the map, we would like to have people read the strategy and have easy access to view banks around them using a Nearby Search feature.
 - We want to implement a Loan Calculator to help people determine monthly payments according to the loan amount, term, and interest rate.
 We're planning to make continuous slider components and a continuously changing result while adjusting the variables controlled by those sliders.

+We would like to implement this into a mobile app instead, possibly using Flutter with Dart.